opensavannah/open-leadership-training-series/README.md

-# Open Leadership Training Series
+# Open Leadership Training Series for Civic Tech
+## Based on Moziilla's Open Leadership Serie
-How to work openly to build collaboratively
+How to work openly to build collaboratively *and* inclusively

 This Open Leadership Training Series teaches you best practices in “working open” -- a way of working where: